Crazykingjammy/SubStringSouffle/README.md

  ./prog   (runs the program)

-Not happy with the class breakdown in teh current submission.
+Not happy with the class breakdown in the current submission.
 Got to break down the internal functions better.

 But the program demonstrates a few different performances:

 1. No loop